desert-digital/compass-frontend/sprints/sprint-8.md

 * a table of the all service orders is shown
 * each service order shows assigned checklist and due date
 * filters update the table view in real time

+### Tasks
+- [ ] correct user id/password goes to home page, the messages menu item is show
+- [ ] ✅ Test: correct user id/password goes to home page, the messages menu item is show
+- [ ] on the home page, the manage service orders menu item is shown
+- [ ] ✅ Test: on the home page, the manage service orders menu item is shown
+- [ ] a button to add new service orders is shown
+- [ ] ✅ Test: a button to add new service orders is shown
+- [ ] a button to filter active/complete service orders is shown (default: active)
+- [ ] ✅ Test: a button to filter active/complete service orders is shown (default: active)
+- [ ] a table of the all service orders is shown
+- [ ] ✅ Test: a table of the all service orders is shown
+- [ ] each service order shows assigned checklist and due date
+- [ ] ✅ Test: each service order shows assigned checklist and due date
+- [ ] filters update the table view in real time
+- [ ] ✅ Test: filters update the table view in real time